 The OpenGL Reference Pages

-The reference pages for OpenGL 4 include complete descriptions of all OpenGL commands contained in the OpenGL 4 Specification and the functions contained in the OpenGL Shading Language 4.40 Specification.
+The reference pages for OpenGL 4.5 include complete descriptions of all OpenGL commands and functions contained in the Core Profile of OpenGL 4.5, and the OpenGL Shading Language 4.40 Specification.

-The reference pages for OpenGL 3.3 include complete descriptions of all OpenGL commands contained in the Core Profile of OpenGL 3.3, and the OpenGL Shading Language 3.30 Specifications.
+The legacy reference pages for OpenGL 3.3 include complete descriptions of all commands and functions contained in the Core Profile of OpenGL 3.3, and the OpenGL Shading Language 3.30 Specifications.

 The legacy OpenGL 2.1 reference pages include descriptions of all OpenGL commands contained in the OpenGL 2.1 Specification, including commands that have been deprecated and removed in more modern versions of OpenGL (but are still included in compatibility profiles of OpenGL).
 Also included are descriptions of GLU and GLX entry points.